sumit0072/GRIP-Task/README.md

 To see the implementation check this link - https://github.com/sumit0072/GRIP-Task/blob/main/Task%202-Unsupervised%20ML/TSF-Task%20_2.ipynb

+### Task 3 - Exploratory Data Analysis (Retail)
+From the given ‘SampleSuperstore’ dataset, we'll be performing 'exploratory data analysis' on the 'sample superstore' data'.
+In my analysis, I've tried to find out weak  aeras where the superstore can work to make more profit.

+To see the implementation check this link - https://github.com/sumit0072/GRIP-Task/blob/main/Task%206-Decision%20Tree%20Algorithm/TSF-Task_6.ipynb

 ### Task 6 - Prediction using Decision Tree Algorithm
 From the given ‘Iris’ dataset, Create the Decision Tree classifier and visualize it graphically.